 Edward had nodded, giving her a polite smile as he slid into a booth near the front door, wanting to be able to see the lake.
 The diner was quaint and homey, exactly like he'd expect a small town diner to be.
 For the first time since arriving back at school after Spring Break he found himself relaxing, the weight of the future lifting just a bit.

-A couple arguing quietly in a corner booth drew his attention.
+A couple arguing quietly in a corner booth drew his attention back to the present.
 Their postures were all too familiar to him and with so many of his thoughts on his future he was unprepared for the reminder of his past, of his ten-year-old self, watching his parents have one of their more heated fights, bickering and tearing each other to pieces.
 He ran away from the house that day and it took them over four hours to notice and come find him.
 That night he had asked his mom why they stayed together if they were so unhappy.
 She told him they loved each other and that's what you do when you love someone.
 His dad left a week later.

 Edward shook his head minutely at himself, shaking away the unwelcome memories of his childhood and exasperated by the inadequacy of love as exampled by the couple and, well, by every example of love he'd been given, actually.
 It wasn't that Edward didn't believe in love, he'd seen it over and over.
 He'd just never seen it last.